ONjie/my_weather_app/README.md

 3. Multi-Day Forecasts: View weather forecasts for the next 7 days, helping you plan ahead.

 4. Multi-hourly Forecasts: View weather forcasts for the next 24 hours.

+5. You can add and delete your favorite locations.

+6. You can get real-time weather updates about your favorite locations.